jongminkimlab/Protocol/Fly_IF_Wholemount.md

     > - Testes can be stored in PBS at 4C for couple of hours. <br>
     > - For longer storage, it may be better with some buffer with detergent.
 You can keep the testes in the blocking step for a few days. <br>

-3. Replace buffer with the permeabilization solution (0.2% Triton-X PBS), ~500uL for ~30 minutes.
+3. Replace buffer with the permeabilization solution (0.2% Triton-X PBS), 500~1000uL for ~30 minutes.
+Do a quick wash (buffer exchange) with PBST (0.05% Triton-X) after permeabilization.
     > I am still not sure if Sodium Deoxycholate (NaDOC) permeabilization step is strictly necessary.
 So skipped here.<br>
     > If using NaDOC, make fresh.
 0.5% NaDOC in 0.2% Triton-X 100 PBST (e.g. 50mg NaDOC in 10mL PBST)